N-Tek/openGLRefToMan/README.md

 Remove package by using **_removepkg_** command as root.
 For further info check [here][slackwarePkgRmv].

-Update index database used by _whatis_ with `mandb -c` command for clearing deleted OpenGL API reference manpage entries.
+Index database update used by _whatis_  command for clearing deleted OpenGL API reference manpage entries will start automatically after package removal

 ### For Other Distros